Emile Durkheim's Theory of Suicide

 "Every death resulting directly or indirectly from a positive or negative act of the victim himself, which he knows will produce this result."

-1. Knowledge about the result: The person is aware of the result of his action that it would lead to his death.
-The point to understand here is that the intention of the person may or may not be to kill his own self, but he must know that his action will result in his death.
+- Knowledge about the result: The person is aware of the result of his action, that it would lead to his death.
+The point to understand here is that the intention of the person may or may not be to kill himself, but he must know that his action will result in his death.
 For instance, the intention of a suicide bomber is not self-destruction but to kill others.
 He simply uses his body as a weapon to kill others.
-However, since he knows that this action would also lead to his own death, such a death qualifies for being called suicide.
+However, since he knows that this action would also lead to his own death, such a death qualifies as suicide.

-Positive actions are those actions that result in ending one’s life directly such as hanging, taking poison or a huge quantity of sedatives, shooting one’s own self.
+Positive actionsare those actions that result in ending one’s life directly, such as hanging, taking poison or a large quantity of sedatives, or shooting oneself.

-Negative actions are those actions that result in killing one’s own self indirectly such as by not eating food for a long time to starve oneself to death, by not fleeing out of a building which is on fire.
+Negative actions are those actions that result in killing oneself indirectly, such as not eating food for a long time in order to starve oneself to death, or not fleeing from a building that is on fire.

 TYPES OF SUICIDE

-2. Regulation: Regulation is the degree of external constraints on people in a social context.
-These can be norms and values or other specific external factors which exert some force on an individual and thus, shape their behavior accordingly.
+- Regulation: Regulation is the degree of external constraints on people in a social context.
+These can be norms and values or other specific external factors that exert some force on an individual and thus shape their behavior accordingly.

 Egoistic Suicide

 Egoistic suicide is caused by the lack of integration of an individual in his group.
-If an individual is weakly integrated into his social group, it will make him prone to suicide.
-Such a suicide is a result of extreme loneliness and high individualism.
+If an individual is weakly integrated into his social group, it makes him prone to suicide.
+Such suicide is a result of extreme loneliness and high individualism.
 The term ‘Ego’ refers to self.
 Egoistic people are highly self-focused and introverted.
-They have the tendency to detach themselves from mainstream society by shutting themselves up within themselves.
-They do not participate in social life.
-They have no interest in social gatherings and usually cut off ties with others.
+They tend to detach themselves from mainstream society by shutting themselves off.
+They do not participate in social life, have no interest in social gatherings, and usually cut off ties with others.

-Such an individual feels affronted, lonely, hurt, ignored and unwanted.
-They have introvertial traits and prefer living alone.
-They get alienated and find it difficult to cope with their social alienation which leads to suicidal behavior.
+Such an individual feels affronted, lonely, hurt, ignored, and unwanted.
+They have introverted traits and prefer living alone.
+They become alienated and find it difficult to cope with social isolation, which can lead to suicidal behavior.

-This kind of suicide, which is a product of weak integration of an individual in their social group, was based on Durkheim’s findings of the relationship between the rate of suicide and varying degrees of individual's integration in family, religious group and other areas, as explained below:
+This kind of suicide, which is a product of weak integration in a social group, was based on Durkheim’s findings on the relationship between suicide rates and varying degrees of an individual's integration in family, religious groups, and other areas, as explained below:

 Family.

-‘Suicide rates are higher in singles (unmarried, divorced or separated) than married ones.
-Similarly, suicide rates are higher in married couples having no child than those having children’.
+- “Suicide rates are higher in singles (unmarried, divorced, or separated) than in married people.
+Similarly, suicide rates are higher in married couples with no children than in those with children.”

-Since married people have higher integration (as attached to wife and children) in their groups than single people (unmarried or separated), the suicide rate is comparatively higher among single people.
-Similarly, married couples with children have higher integration (in their familial group) than couples with no children, the suicide rate is relatively higher in couples with no children.
+Since married people have higher integration (being attached to their spouse and children) than single people, the suicide rate is comparatively higher among single individuals.
+Similarly, married couples with children have higher integration within their familial group than couples without children, so the suicide rate is relatively higher among couples without children.

 Religion

-Durkheim argued that Catholicism promotes group integration by encouraging its followers to develop strong social ties with one another.
-By contrast, Protestantism fosters the spirit of individual freedom and have fewer beliefs and practices which may integrate its followers in society.
-For these reasons, the rate of suicide is higher in Protestants than in Catholics.
+Durkheim argued that Catholicism promotes group integration by encouraging followers to develop strong social ties.
+In contrast, Protestantism fosters individual freedom and has fewer beliefs and practices that integrate followers into society.
+For this reason, suicide rates are higher among Protestants than Catholics.

 Education

-Durkheim believed that education makes an individual more critical about things, and is thus likely to result in weakening their social bonds.
-Therefore, educated people were more susceptible to suicide.
-He also viewed this as a cause of the higher suicide rate in Protestants because Protestants were more educated than Catholics (at that time).
+Durkheim believed that education makes an individual more critical and independent, which can weaken social bonds.
+Therefore, educated people are more susceptible to suicide.
+He also noted that this explained the higher suicide rate among Protestants, who were more educated than Catholics at the time.

-Durkheim also observed that “Suicide rate is higher in men than in women”.
-He supported this observation by stating that since men were more educated than women (at that time), they were relatively more prone to suicide.
+Durkheim also observed that “suicide rates are higher in men than in women,” supporting this by stating that men were generally more educated than women at the time, making them relatively more prone to suicide.

 Altruistic Suicide

-Altruistic suicide is a result of over integration of an individual into his social group.
-It is the opposite of Egoistic suicide.
-When an individual is highly integrated into his group, he becomes ready for the sacrifice of his life for the collective uplift and interest of his group.
-Due to higher integration in his group, the aim of the group becomes dearer to him than his personal benefit.
-This type of suicide is generally associated with high respect in the eyes of the members of the group.
+Altruistic suicide is the result of over-integration of an individual into a social group.
+It is the opposite of egoistic suicide.
+When an individual is highly integrated into a group, he becomes willing to sacrifice his life for the collective interest of the group.
+Due to high integration, the group’s goal becomes more important than his personal benefit.
+This type of suicide is often associated with high respect in the eyes of group members.

-Due to over-integration, the individual loses sight of his individuality and only sees the welfare of his group which can be a community, a nation, a political group, a religious group or any other group.
-Therefore, the individual takes it as his duty to commit suicide for the sake of his group when needed.
+Over-integration causes the individual to lose sight of his own individuality and focus solely on the welfare of the group, which can be a community, nation, political group, religious group, or any other organization.
+As a result, the individual may see it as his duty to commit suicide for the group when needed.

-1. Soldiers killed by the enemy soldiers in a war.
-Soldiers are ready to die while fighting for the sake of their country or nation.
+- Soldiers killed by the enemy while fighting for their country.

-4. The suicide bombers who kill themselves to kill others supposedly for cause of their group.
+- Suicide bombers who kill themselves to harm others for the perceived cause of their group.

 Obligatory Altruistic Suicide: It is altruistic suicide that is socially or culturally obligatory on the individual.
 This kind of suicide is respected in societies and thus obligates them commit suicide when needed.
 The practice of ‘Sati’ in Hindu society in past is an example.